skcsteven/cyberLabs/ctfs/htb/labyrinthLinguist.md

 <script>alert('hello')</script>
 ```

-This yields an error message so we know that the input is not properly sanitized.
+This yields an alert message so we know that the input is not properly sanitized.
 This XSS vulnerability is a great step but is a client side vulnerability - we want to be able to interact with the server side to give us the contents of the flag.txt file so we will keep searching for other injection types.

 After taking a look at the challenge files, the pom.xml file lets us know that the application is using a template service Apache Velocity v1.7 so we can look into a potential template injection vulnerability.
 What the template essential does for this service is replace any value containing "TEXT" with what we enter for the ?text parameter or the submission.